saiftynet/PDL-Playground/README.md

 * Create scripts that can process these data structures
 * Integrated help to learn PDL
 * Data analysis and transformations
-* Create applications that can use PDL
+* Once a workflow has been created, this workflow may be applied to multiple data sources
+* With a series of domain specific scripts, one can then create custom applications with quick access to PDL processing.

 ### How it works

-This tool uses GUIDeFATE, and the auto-generates most of the UI specific callbacks.
+This tool uses [GUIDeFATE](https://github.com/saiftynet/GUIDeFATE), and the auto-generates most of the UI specific callbacks.
+GUIDeFATE itself has limitted capabilities, but has been used to just get something going quickly, portably across many potential test platforms.
+A windows specific version will be available at [JustWin32](https://github.com/saiftynet/JustWin32).

 The user can execute commands a line at a time.
 The lines are copied into a "History" buffer.
 They are also parsed and executed.
 The application has an internal hashref ($ndArrays) to stored user created